kfurjan/weatherApp/README.md

 # weatherApp
 Weather application created using Python and PyQt5 framework.
-To get weather report, this application uses OpenWeatherMap REST APIs- current weather API and 5-day weather forecast API and IPinfo library to get current location based on IP address.
+To get weather report, this application uses OpenWeatherMap REST APIs - current weather API, 5-day weather forecast API and IPinfo library to get current location based on IP address.
 To use this application, access to internet is necessary.

 ### To try it yourself: